mahmoudkhaledmsafouh01-spec/university-app/README.md

    ```bash
    npm install
    ```
 2. Copy `.env.example` to `.env` (or `.env.local`) and adjust if needed.
-The default values point to the docker-compose Postgres service:   - `DATABASE_URL` for your PostgreSQL instance
+The default values point to the docker-compose Postgres service:
+   - `DATABASE_URL` for your PostgreSQL instance
    - `NEXTAUTH_SECRET` for signing and reading authentication cookies (any long random string in development)
- 2. Copy `.env.example` to `.env` (or `.env.local`) and adjust if needed.
-The default values point to the docker-compose Postgres service:
+   - `NEXTAUTH_URL` set to `http://localhost:3000` so NextAuth can generate correct callback URLs and cookies in development
 3. Apply the schema (and seed sample data if desired):
    ```bash
    npx prisma db push